christophfranke/signal-chain/README.md

 The *Primitive* `squaredValue` behaves like a computed value.
 Its value will update whenever the *Signal* of its *Chain* reaches the end.
 Because it is a regular *Primitive*, it can be used in other *Chains*.

-> The updates follow a push model: A connected chain will run, no matter how many subscribers its computed primitive has.
+> Updates follow a **push model**: A connected chain will run, no matter how many subscribers its computed primitive has.

 ### Reusability

 In the above example, we squared a counter value.
 Sometimes, we want to specify behaviour, but want to be able to apply it to different sources later.
-We can do that, by creating a chain that requires an input value.
+We can do that, by creating a chain that requires an **input value**.
 ```typescript
 const appleFormat = $.chain(
    $.select<number>(x => Math.round(x)),